Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: The Physics Background

-We also reconstruct the energy of the charm quark ($E_c$) in the rest frame of the top quark to discriminate the signal of $t \to c h^0$ from the background~\cite{Han:2001ap,Kao:2011aa}.
-For the flavor changing top decay of $t \to c h^0$, it exhibit a peak at the following value,
+After applying the event acceptance criteria, we reconstruct the invariant mass variables $M_{j_1 j_2}$, $M_{b j_1 j_2}$, $M_{\tau\tau}$, and $M_{c\tau\tau}$, as discussed in the previous section.
+In addition, the energy of the charm quark ($E_c$) in the rest frame of the top quark is reconstructed to discriminate the $t \to c h^0$ signal from background~\cite{Han:2001ap,Kao:2011aa}.
+For the flavor changing top decay of $t \to c h^0$, the $E_c$ distribution exhibits a peak at the following value,

 Requiring 29 GeV $< E_c <$ 54 GeV, the background is significantly reduced while most of the signal is maintained.
 Figure ~\ref{fig:Echarm} presents the energy distributions of the charm quark in the top quark rest frame.